 To this, we will add AI.

-[EDIT: For a fantastic summary of the challenges it will bring and why, see this 2018 Atlantic article by historian and scholar Yuval Noah Harari.
-There is no need for me to summarize it here.]
+[EDIT: For a fantastic summary of the challenges it will bring and why, see this 2018 Atlantic article by historian and scholar Yuval Noah Harari.]

-For me, the problem with AI isn’t just that it introduces another social asymmetry, such as what we’ve seen before going all the way back to the invention of agriculture, but that it introduces the ultimate asymmetry.
+The problem with AI isn’t just that it introduces another social asymmetry, such as what we’ve seen going all the way back to the invention of agriculture, but that it introduces the ultimate asymmetry.

 In the past, the wealthy and powerful were always — at some point, once you got far enough down — dependent on the poor and working classes: to grow food, to staff factories, to fill armies, to clean house, etc. That meant there was a floor to human suffering.
 Things could only get so bad before workers went on strike or the population rebelled and so introduced a “correction” (in economic terms).
 This is the fodder of history, the dates of which you were forced to memorize in school.